6 Main Highlights of Reepham Food Festival | 25th May 2025

 5. St Michael the Archangel Church

-This beautiful church was created by clergyman Reverand Whitwell Elwin, the decedent of Pocahontas, between 1849 and 1900.
+This beautiful church was created by clergyman Reverand Whitwell Elwin, the descendant of Pocahontas, between 1849 and 1900.
 The church is open from 10 am to 4 pm for visitors, and entry is free.

 4 Best Places for Shopping in Reepham